Maple vs Walnut Cutting Board 2026: Which is Better? [30-Day Test]?

 I tested both boards after 1000 knife cuts each.
 Then I swabbed them and sent samples to a local lab.
 The USDA also confirms that both hardwoods are safe because of their “closed grain” structure.

-Macro close-up comparison of knife marks on walnut vs maple cutting board showing shallow grooves on dark walnut and deeper white scratches on light maple
+walnut vs maple cutting board comparison Macro close-up showing shallow grooves on dark walnut and deeper white scratches on light maple

 Result: Both maple and walnut had identical, near-zero bacteria counts after proper washing.
 The myth that walnut is safer is false.
 As we covered in our complete guide to food-safe wood, grain type matters more than species.